Planning your cruise ship door decorations ahead of time is so smart, and a good idea if you want to do something special.

 My first cruise was in the middle of December.
 I saw the most adorable decorations with a Christmas theme.

-You could have a big tree on paper and put your family names on the Christmas ornaments.
-For Valentines Day, you could do hearts.
-You get the idea.
-Here's one you might like: Cruise Ship Porthole Peel 'N Place
+You could even draw a big tree on paper and put your family names on the Christmas ornaments.
+All you need is a roll of magnetic tape.

 Special Event Decorations

-This one I found when I was cruising with Holland America on the Maasdam was great as they made sure not to use adhesive on the door.
+The cruise ship door decorations I saw when I was cruising on the Holland America Maasdam were great as they made sure not to use adhesive on the door.

 Scrapbooking Door Decorations